B2. Operations

 In the warm-up, students learn to play a modified dart game.

-The game in question is explained in Appendix 6.1.
+The game is explained in Appendix 6.1.

 Initially, the focus is on the equal relationship between the points generated by one dart and the sum of the points obtained by two other darts.
 Later, through play, analysis of the game, and discussion, the importance of the distributive property as a game strategy will be highlighted.